Darkwulf183/Tronxy-X5SA-Printer.cfg-and-more-for-Klipper/Printer.cfgs/Chitu V6 191017 2E Z-Tilt over Z1 and E2/Readme first.md

 # Important Note

-This Stuff works for Chitu V6- Chitu V9 Boards with STM32F103
+This Stuff works for Chitu V6_191017 E2 Board with STM32F103

 ## This note must be executed before the first test.
 Otherwise the device may be damaged.